 For effective business communication with remote global teams, you need to invest in the requisite technologies that support all communication channels.

 Some companies provide employees with the necessary tools like laptops and computers.
 You can go a step further and use communication, collaboration, and team management platforms to make it easy for everyone to connect from any location.
 Some examples include:

-1. Cloud-based voice services with cloud contact center software for internal and external communication.
+1. Cloud-based voice services with remote call forwarding for internal and external communication.
 These services are built to let users connect from any location and device, giving your teams flexibility and reliability.

 2. Softphone apps that users can use from any device to make internal and external calls without revealing their personal contact information.

 3. Chat and video conferencing tools for meetings and performance reviews.

 4. If your team is working on a specific project to increase sales or improve conversion optimization, you can provide them with CRM software to help collaborate better.